So, I just went through the journey we call querying and I thought I’d write about it since I love step-by-step guides.

 Urban Fantasy: This is magical elements in a kick-butt urban world.
 So, Cassandra Clare’s The Mortal Instruments series is Urban Fantasy.

 Contemporary: These books are set in a realistic, contemporary setting (thus the name).
 They can be issue driven, but don’t have to be.
 They are often quieter in nature, but are most times coming of age stories within the realm of YA.
 (Think John Green, Jenny Han, Katie McGarry).
-Tiny Pretty Things, Simon vs. The Homo Sapiens Agenda, Perks of Being a Wallflower
+Simon vs. The Homo Sapiens Agenda, Perks of Being a Wallflower

 Thriller: This is like the action movie, suspense genre.
 It’s more contemporary in setting (so no magic), but it has faster pace.
 I don’t read much of thriller genre in YA so I’d defer to other sites and their definitions, but some books in YA Thriller are The Unbecoming of Mara Dyer, We Were Liars, After the Woods